simaysanli/simaysanli/README.md

 Here are some ideas to get you started:
 -->
-- Master Thesis Student at TU Munich
+- Master Thesis Student in Data Engineering & Analytics at TU Munich.
-- Interested in software development, data engineering and cloud computing
+- Interested in software development, data engineering and cloud computing.
+- Bachelor's Degree in Computer Engineering and Mathematical Engineering at YTU.